Call center productivity plays a vital role in boosting your call center’s growth.

 A high satisfaction rate means your employees are being productive and working hard to satisfy customers.

-Service level is a KPI defined as a ratio of the percentage of calls answered within a given time threshold.
+Service level is a KPI defined as the percentage of calls answered within a given time threshold.

-For example, most call centers strive to achieve an 80/20 service level — which means that the contact center plans on answering 80% of calls within 20 seconds.
+For example, most call centers strive to achieve an 80/20 service level — which means that the call or contact center plans on answering 80% of calls within 20 seconds.

 You can measure the percentage of calls answered within a threshold using this formula: